Depending on where you are in the world, “palm oil free” either has a lot of press or much less so.

 Rain forests are destroyed to make way for the ever-expanding plantations of palm oil.
 Frighteningly, the World Wildlife Fund estimates that 48 football fields worth of rainforest are cut down every minute!
 It’s estimated that palm oil plantations now cover around 27 million hectares.
-The impact is deeply disturbing.

 Rain forests are home to many precious and unique species, many of which we don’t know much about yet.

 In the jungles of Borneo and Sumatra, 400 species have been identified since 1995 and 50+ of these species are new to science (clearly the loss of which is devastating for so many reasons).

 Not only is the widespread palm oil deforestation destroying an irreplaceable habitat but thanks to the construction of roads and diminishing natural environment it’s making the animals much more vulnerable to poachers.